ImgBotApp/InternetNL/detail/web-tls/tls-FAIL_en.md

-website does not offer HTTPS
+the website does not offer TLS